godatadriven/build-your-own-search-engine/blog.md

 > "Streamlit’s open-source app framework is the easiest way for data scientists and machine learning engineers to create beautiful, performant apps in only a few hours!
 All in pure Python.
 All for free.""

-Let's put that to the shall we?
+Let's put that to the test shall we?
 Check out the "my-search-engine-demo/my-search-engine-demo/user_interface.py" file in the repository to check out how the user interface is made.

 The paginator and download results functions are nice to haves.
 So, you can leave them out if you want to.
 The essentials are the following